HunterLikeFarmer/HunNes_MacOS/README.md

 HunNes is an NES (Nintendo Entertainment System) emulator written in C++.

-This project aims to emulate the behavior of the NES hardware, including the 6502 CPU, PPU (graphics), APU (audio), and controllers.
+This project aims to emulate the behavior of the NES hardware, including the 6502 CPU, PPU (graphics), and controllers.
 It's able to run real ROM games.
 ---

 ## Getting Started